pvico/RX-Dual-Power/README.md

 The system can be configured to use one of the following strategies for the selection of the power source:

-- **Strategy #1**: Use MAIN PWR as long as it is available and of sufficient voltage, otherwise use STBY PWR
+- **Strategy #1**: Use MAIN PWR as long as it is available and has sufficient voltage, otherwise use STBY PWR
 - **Strategy #2**: Use the power source with the highest voltage

 ### System configured for strategy #1